The colourful world of dogs: Understanding canine vision

 The intricacy of colour perception: A primer

-The retina houses two primary types of cells - rods, which detect motion and light levels, and cones, which differentiate colours.
+The retina houses two main types of light-sensitive cells, rods and cones.
+Rods detect motion and light levels, while cones differentiate colours.

-Dogs, contrastingly, have only two types of cones, capable of discerning blue and yellow.
+Dogs, contrastingly, have more rods and fewer cones in their retina, resulting in a higher ratio of rods to cones compared to humans.
+This means dogs see better in low light and can detect motion more effectively, but have only two types of cones, capable of discerning blue and yellow.
 This limited colour perception is known as dichromatic vision.

 The colour spectrum: Dogs vs humans

-While human eyes can discern a wide array of colours, dogs' dichromatic vision allows them to see a more limited spectrum.
+While human eyes can discern a wide array of colours, dogs’ dichromatic vision allows them to see a more limited colour spectrum.
+The colour spectrum visible to dogs is restricted compared to humans, leading many to believe that dogs are colour blind or dogs colour blind.
+However, dogs are not completely colour blind, they can still see certain colours, mainly blues and yellows.

 Dogs perceive variations of blues and yellows, but red and green hues are problematic.
-For dogs, red appears as a dark brownish-grey or even black, while yellow, green, and orange all manifest as various shades of yellowish-brown.
+For dogs, red and green appear as shades of grey due to their dichromatic vision, while yellow, green, and orange all manifest as various shades of yellowish-brown or grey.

 On the other hand, dogs excel in perceiving shades of blue.
 Interestingly, dogs perceive purple as another shade of blue.